elipousson/esri2sf/README.md

 can handle) into the `crs` parameters and it will be able to convert to the ESRI formatted WKT needed for the outSR field in the REST query.

-Below are examples of the variety of input types that you can use with the `crs` parameters.
-All examples are just different formulations of the ESRI:102690 CRS.
+Below are two examples of the variety of input types that you can use with the `crs` parameters.

 ``` r
 # ESRI Authority Code